Monday, January 26, 2015

 The 1919 Milwaukee city directory had this listing: “Sangor Benj 835 Caswell blk”.

-The 1920 census recorded Sangor as a resident of Chicago at 4518 Prairie Avenue.
+The 1920 census recorded Sangor (line 22) as a resident of Chicago at 4518 Prairie Avenue.
 He was single and a general practice lawyer.
 His Wisconsin-born, seven-year-old daughter, “Jacqueline”, was enrolled at the Chicago St. Xavier Academy.

 In Funnybooks (2014), Michael Barrier wrote: